asieducodes/README.md/readme.md

 # Demo
-Some simple descriptiojns about the new repository
+Some simple descriptions about the new repository